Sinners

 Director: Ryan Coogler

 MODERATELY WOKE.
-Consistent racial themes in all work, but rooted in genuine craft and emotional sincerity rather than propagandaCoogler's career arc tells a clear story.
-Fruitvale Station (2013) was a devastating, true-story drama about Oscar Grant's killing by police.
+Consistent racial themes throughout all work, but rooted in genuine craft and emotional sincerity rather than propaganda.
+Sinners is his most traditionally structured film.Coogler's career arc tells a clear story.
+Fruitvale Station (2013) was a devastating true-story drama about Oscar Grant's killing by police.
 Creed (2015) was a crowd-pleasing Rocky sequel that happened to star a Black lead.
 Black Panther (2018) was a genuine cultural event that married Afrocentric mythology with mainstream superhero filmmaking.
 Black Panther: Wakanda Forever (2022) was grief-stricken and uneven but sincere.
 Sinners is his most personal project: written, directed, and produced independently before Warner Bros. acquired it in a bidding war.
 Coogler consistently centers Black experience, but his best work earns its perspective through character and story rather than lecture.
 He is not a propagandist.
-He is a filmmaker with a worldview, and his craft usually outpaces his politics.
+He is a filmmaker with a worldview, and his craft outpaces his politics.
+Sinners is his masterpiece precisely because the traditional values of brotherhood, sacrifice, and moral consequence are stronger than any ideological agenda.

 Writer: Ryan Coogler